tompetersen/threshold-crypto/README.md

 # Threshold cryptography library

-A stateless library which offers functionality for ElGamal-based threshold decryption with centralized key generation.
+A stateless library which offers functionality for ElGamal-based threshold decryption with centralized or distributed key generation.

 Threshold decryption means a message can be encrypted using a simple public key, but for decryption at least t out of n share owners must collaborate to decrypt the message.

-A hybrid approach (using pynacl for symmetric encryption) is used for message encryption and decryption.
+A hybrid approach (using [pynacl](https://pynacl.readthedocs.io) for symmetric encryption and [PyCryptodome](https://pycryptodome.readthedocs.io) for ECC operations) is used for message encryption and decryption.
-Therefor there are no limitations regarding message lengths or format.
+Therefore there are no limitations regarding message lengths or format.
 Additionally the integrity of a message is secured by using the AE-scheme, meaning changes to some parts of the ciphertext, to partial decryptions or even dishonest share owners can be detected.

-**Warning**: This library has never been (independently) audited and should not be used for productive applications.
+**Warning**: This library has never been (independently) audited and must not be used for productive applications.

 ## Usage